Betterment/delayed/README.md

+#### We forked DJ.
+Why?

+We work with Her models frequently in the Retail application.
+When we persist them, we tend to do so in a Delayed::Job.
+However, DJ cannot enqueue work on an object that is not persisted.
+For instance, `PersistableThing.new.delay.expensive_work` will throw an error and insist that it be persisted before `#expensive_work` is called.

+For Her models, we want to perform the act of persistence in a Delayed::Job, so we need to make an exception for them.

 **If you're viewing this at https://github.com/collectiveidea/delayed_job, you're reading the documentation for the master branch.
 [View documentation for the latest release